ArianZargaran/web-tech/javascript/the-call-stack-and-memory-heap.md

 ### The Call Stack

-Is where the engine keeps track of where your code is in execution.
+The CS is where the engine keeps track of where your code is in execution.
 It runs in a last-in/first-out (LIFO) kind of order.
 The JSEngine piles up the different steps (generally jumping line-by-line through the code), it needs to execute in order to complete the whole routine.

 #### Key concepts around Memory Heap and the Call Stack